realA10001986/Time-Circuits-Display/README.md

 In this case, head to the Config Portal and
 - set the **_Time Cycling Interval_** to OFF
-- uncheck **_Make time travels persistent_**
+- uncheck **_Make time travel persistent_**

 Then enter the [keypad menu](#how-to-program-datestimes-for-the-destination-and-last-time-departed-displays) and set your favorite *Destination* and *Last time departed* times.

 Note that time-travelling will naturally lead to the displays showing other times.
-After a reboot, your times will be displayed again.
 To bring them back without rebooting, type 998 followed by ENTER.

 ### Keypad reference